victorneo/Django-Helpscout/README.rst

 Introduction
 -------------

-If you are using Help Scout to handle support tickets from your users for your Django web application, you can use Help Scout's custom app feature to provide information on the user, such as the following:
+If you are using Help Scout to handle support tickets for your Django web application, you can use Help Scout's custom app feature to provide additional information on the user, such as the following:

 .. image:: https://raw.githubusercontent.com/victorneo/Django-Helpscout/master/helpscout_customapp.png

-This project provides a Django app which allows you to integrate Custom App into your Django web application and easily customize the output HTML.
+This project provides a Django app which allows you to integrate Help Scout Custom App into your Django web application and easily customize the output.

 Installation
 -------------